top of page

 Section 6: Removal from Office

-Use of the position of YDMA officer, or the YDMA name to oppose the nominees of the Democratic Party for elective office or publicly endorsed or supported any candidate whose announced intention is to oppose the nominee of the Democratic Party which nominee publicly supports the majority of the platform of the Democratic Party as adopted at the most recent state and national Democratic conventions.
-A member for whom a long and deeply held belief would be violated by support of the nominee shall not be removed under this section,
+3. Use of the position of YDMA officer, or the YDMA name to oppose the nominees of the Democratic Party for elective office or publicly endorsed or supported any candidate whose announced intention is to oppose the nominee of the Democratic Party which nominee publicly supports the majority of the platform of the Democratic Party as adopted at the most recent state and national Democratic conventions.

 Section 7: Appointed Officers